Materials-Data-Science-and-Informatics/fair-python-cookiecutter/src/fair_python_cookiecutter/template/{{ cookiecutter.project_slug }}/docs/dev_guide.md

 ### Release Targets

+The CI pipelines are built in such a way that features can be enabled, disabled and configured easily.

+=== "GitLab"
+    Targets for releases can be enabled or disabled in the `variables` section in `.gitlab-ci.yml`.

+=== "GitHub"
     Targets for releases can be enabled or disabled in `.github/workflows/ci.yml` and configured by adapting the corresponding actions in `.github/workflows/releases.yml`.

-#### Github Release
+#### GitHub / GitLab Release

-By default, the release workflow will create a basic Github Release that provides a snapshot of the repository as a download.
+By default, the release workflow will create a basic GitHub or GitLab Release that provides a snapshot of the repository as a download.
 This requires no additional configuration.

 See [here](https://github.com/softprops/action-gh-release)